 Once an unassuming farm, this hillside will never be seen the same way again after being chosen to act as a set for “The Lord of the Rings” and “The Hobbit” films.

 Even before it was retrofitted with several Hobbit Holes to play the part of Hobbiton in Peter Jackson’s adaptations of the classic Tolkien book series, this sheep farm seemed like a perfect stand-in for the famous fictional “Shire,” home of hobbits everywhere.

-Indeed, its natural likeness is undoubtedly the reason Jackson and his producers chose the location--with the only other qualification being that it’s located in New Zealand, unofficial real-life location of Tolkien’s Middle Earth.
+Indeed, its natural likeness is undoubtedly the reason Jackson and his producers chose the location—with the only other qualification being that it’s located in New Zealand, the unofficial real-life location of Tolkien’s Middle Earth.

 The tree at Bag End is a fake tree intended to preserve the area’s appearance as it was in the film, even though the one featured in The Lord of the Rings was real.
 The film version was actually cut down and placed there for the movie.
 It died by the time they decided to film The Hobbit, so a fake tree with hand-painted leaves sits in its place, an exact replica of the original.

 The gorgeous location makes it easy to see why this was chosen for The Shire.
 The farm is in the middle of the countryside, still seemingly hidden from the modern world.
 A GPS is helpful in locating it since there aren’t really any signs directing you where to go.

 Tours depart from 3 sites: The Shire’s Rest, Matamata i-SITE, and Rotorua.
 The Hobbiton tour includes walking through the Party Tree, the Party Field, Bilbo Baggins’ hobbit, Bag End, the Watermill, and finally finishing at The Green Dragon (a cafe), a complimentary cider, all handcrafted and exclusive to Hobbiton Movie Set, will be served.